huangming/pyqt_config/readme.md

 # QuickStart

-- Put ui_config.py in your program dir and import the class.
+1. Put ui_config.py in your program dir and import the class.
-- Import the class UiConfig and inherited in your class.
+2. Import the class UiConfig and inherited in your class.
-- Add line 'self.set_config(your_config_dict)' after self.setupUi() if needed.
+3. Add line 'self.set_config(your_config_dict)' after self.setupUi() if needed.
-- Add line 'self.keep_saving_config()' after self.setupUi().
+4. Add line 'self.keep_saving_config()' after self.setupUi().

+That's all

 Example: